The One Penny Wedding Ring – A Soldier’s Story

 “A penny.”
 Replied his partner.
 This was the least expensive thing she could think of.

-From here, the concept of the one-penny wedding ring was born.
+From here, the concept of the one-penny wedding ring evolved.

 The finished penny wedding ring, polished and sized.